 Instructor: Susan Cowan

-Sketchbook/Journal: something to do your creative brainstorming in each quarter, need not be expensive!
+Sketchbook/Journal: something to do your creative brainstorming in each quarter, this need not be expensive!
 Alternately, you may cut up W/C paper into postcard size pieces: 4 x 6.

 Acrylics: Golden fluid acrylics work very well for monotype beginnings and the pours we will be doing, but any acrylic paint can be used for the class.
 Bring as many colors as your heart desires, but at least a basic palette plus titanium white.
 (Golden, Liquitex, Daniel Smith and Utrecht are all good brands.)

-Gloss Medium: 1 pint - 1 quart depending on how large and how many starts you wish to produce in the class.
-The medium is used to coat the paper we will print the monotypes on and as a glue for collage elements.
+Gloss Medium: 1 small jar - 1 quart depending on how large and how many starts you wish to produce in the class.
+The medium is used to coat the paper we will print the monotypes on and as glue for collage elements.
 (Utrecht is my favorite brand, but Daniel Smith and Golden are also very good.)

-YES paste: good stickflat glue for magazine papers that tend to warp.
+YES paste: (OPTIONAL) good stickflat glue for magazine papers that tend to warp.

-Canvas or Birch cradle- boards: or the Gallery wrapped, deeper cradled canvases that don't need to be framed are also great surfaces to create paintings on.
-(More information on the birch cradle -boards will be given that first day of class.)
+Canvas or Birch cradle- boards: (OPTIONAL) or the Gallery wrapped, deeper cradled canvases that don't need to be framed are also great surfaces to create paintings on.

 Brushes: I use the softer, watercolor type brushes for my acrylic work (one flat wash brush 1” or 2”, or flat angle brush, depending on the size paper you prefer), a few large rounds (#12 or #14) or angle brushes and some smaller rounds or angle daggers with good points for painting details).